SHORTLIST

 Enjoy a full day at your leisure to explore the city.
 (B)

-FREE TIME TIPS
+ENHANCED FREE TIME

 EXPLORE MORE Tokyo has something for everyone so visit one of the city’s unique neighborhoods like Ginza or Shibuya districts, dine at the street food markets, or catch a game at the Tokyo Dome.